Skip to content

 npm run dev

-Success: Your frontend development server is now active!
+Your frontend is ready!

 1. Open your browser to: http://localhost:5173

-2. Try these features:
+2. Test these features

-The Profile Node#
+Profile Node#

 node Profile {